isaaclhk/Projects/R projects/Survival analysis of heart failure patients.md

 ![HF_KM_ihd](https://user-images.githubusercontent.com/71438259/192427276-f9011e04-dfb2-486b-a2a0-46f55b5b43d1.jpeg)</br></br>

-In the kaplan-meier plot above, the lines between ihd and no ihd were crossed at some point, which shows that the hazard ratios between the two groups were not constant over time. </br></br>
+In the kaplan-meier plot above, the lines between ihd and no ihd were crossed at some point.
+This proved that the hazard ratios between the two groups were not constant over time. </br></br>
 One way of dealing with this problem is to stratify the analysis by ihd.
 This allows us to estimate effects in different strata and then average them together.
 Other methods for addressing non-proportional hazards can be [read here](https://cran.r-project.org/web/packages/Greg/vignettes/timeSplitter.html).